ProfessionalCSharp/MoreSamples/EFCore/README.md

 Folder: EFReadOnlyProperties

 Mapping to fields of getter only properties.
-This sample requires a preview of Entity Framework Core 1.1.

 See the blog article [Mapping to Getter-only Properties with EF Core](https://csharp.christiannagel.com/2016/11/07/efcorefields/ "EF Core mapping to fields") for more information.